zddhub/dit/README.md

 * Learn more about Git.
 * More practice when come to learning a new programming language.

-## Examples
+## Implemented version

+Dit has already been implemented by below programming languages:

 - [Golang](https://github.com/zddhub/dit/tree/golang)

-## Dit - the simple content tracker as Git does
+## Dit - The simple content tracker as Git does

 ### Minimal support commands

-Dit is the simple content tracker as Git does, the basical dit must support the below commands:
+Dit is a mini Git, the basical dit must support the below commands:

 | Command | Description |
 | --- | --- |